Scanning electron microscope: Principles and capacities

+Detail of a modified scanning electron microscope in which a beam of ions hits a sample and removes materials in a controlled way.

 The signals used by an SEM to make an image result from interactions between the electron beam and atoms at various depths within the sample.
 Various types of signals are produced including secondary electrons (SE), reflected or back-scattered electrons (BSE), characteristic X-rays and light (cathodoluminescence) (CL), absorbed current (specimen current) and transmitted electrons.
-Secondary electron detectors are standard equipment in all SEMs, but it is rare for a single machine to have detectors for all other possible signals.
+Secondary electron imaging and back-scattered electron detectors are standard approaches in an SEM, but additional detectors may be used to capture additional signals.
+For instance, emitted X-rays can be detected by energy dispersive X-ray spectrometry.

 Secondary electrons have very low energies on the order of 50 eV, which limits their mean free path in solid matter.
 Consequently, SEs can only escape from the top few nanometers of the surface of a sample.
 The signal from secondary electrons tends to be highly localized at the point of impact of the primary electron beam, making it possible to collect images of the sample surface with a resolution of below 1 nm.
 Back-scattered electrons (BSE) are beam electrons that are reflected from the sample by elastic scattering.
 Since they have much higher energy than SEs, they emerge from deeper locations within the specimen and, consequently, the resolution of BSE images is less than SE images.
 However, BSE are often used in analytical SEM, along with the spectra made from the characteristic X-rays, because the intensity of the BSE signal is strongly related to the atomic number (Z) of the specimen.
 BSE images can provide information about the distribution, but not the identity, of different elements in the sample.
 In samples predominantly composed of light elements, such as biological specimens, BSE imaging can image colloidal gold immuno-labels of 5 or 10 nm diameter, which would otherwise be difficult or impossible to detect in secondary electron images.
 Characteristic X-rays are emitted when the electron beam removes an inner shell electron from the sample, causing a higher-energy electron to fill the shell and release energy.
 The energy or wavelength of these characteristic X-rays can be measured by Energy-dispersive X-ray spectroscopy or Wavelength-dispersive X-ray spectroscopy and used to identify and measure the abundance of elements in the sample and map their distribution.

 Due to the very narrow electron beam, SEM micrographs have a large depth of field yielding a characteristic three-dimensional appearance useful for understanding the surface structure of a sample.
 This is exemplified by the micrograph of pollen shown above.
 A wide range of magnifications is possible, from about 10 times (about equivalent to that of a powerful hand-lens) to more than 500,000 times, about 250 times the magnification limit of the best light microscopes.